cleancode-katas/cleancode-kata-videostore/finish/cleancode-kata-videostore/README.md

 - rename initialize method to clearTotals
 - change return value in createFooter to `String.format`
 - check test failures and correct format of float

+Activity

+- Change the order of methods in order of calls
+- Step down method of ordering methods
+- remove unused getCustomerName method
+- Extract body of for loop from method createRentalLines to method named createRentalLine
+- rename variable rentalLinesText to rentalLineText in method createRentalLine